CatherineP37/project_3/README.md

 ## Deployment

 To deploy the project I created a new Heroku app and set the buildbacks to Python and NodeJS.
 Then I linked the Heroku app to the repository and deployed the app.
+The project was deployed using Code Institute's mock terminal for Heroku.

 ## Credits

+- Code Institute provided the deployment terminal

 I took inspiration from the following projects: